 In short, both of these seem like extremely powerful, capable, and feature-packed devices, and unless something truly awful emerges in testing, we have a hunch that they'll be among our favourite smartphones in the world come next month.

-The iPhone X has the more dashing look of the two, while the Pixel 2 XL is likely to win the camera battle – and everything else seems close enough to consider a wash at a glance.
-But the iPhone X costs 16k more, at ₹89,000 vs ₹73,000 for the Pixel, and that's sure to be a key distinguisher between the phones.
+The iPhone X has the more dashing look of the two, while the Pixel 2 XL could well win the camera battle – and everything else seems close enough to consider a wash at a glance.
+But the iPhone X costs ₹16,000 more, at ₹89,000 vs ₹73,000 for the Pixel, and that's sure to be a key distinguisher between the phones.
 Who besides the Apple-craving elite wants to spend ₹89,000 on a phone?

 Likely winner: Too close to call